The Human Truth Foundation

 q=199.

 Egypt is amongst the worst places in the world at ensuring human rights and freedom, and it has severe cultural issues when it comes to tolerance and equality.
-Egypt comes in the best 20 for speed of uptake of HR treaties20.
-It does better than average in terms of its nominal commitment to Human Rights21.
-But unfortunately Egypt gets most other things wrong.
-Despite having over 118,000 girls in under-age marriages in 2017, the Supreme Constitutional Court ruled against a 2008 law that prohibits child marriage, and violence against women is far, far too common30.
-It does worse than average for commentary in Human Rights Watch reports22, opposing gender inequality23, supporting press freedom24, freethought25 and in LGBT equality26.
-And finally, it falls into the worst-performing 20 in the rate of gender bias (from 7 indicators)27 (amongst the highest in Africa), its success in fighting anti-semitic prejudice28 and in supporting personal, civil & economic freedoms29.
-Independent newspapers and news websites that the government dislike face arbitrary restrictions, confiscation of equipment and their staff are harassed - Al-Borsa, Daily News Egypt, Masry al-Arabiya and Cairo Portal were all abused in 201730.
-"President Abdel Fattah al-Sisi [crushes] public dissent in Egypt"31 and security forces use torture to obtain confessions30.
+Egypt does better than average for its nominal commitment to Human Rights19.
+But that's it.
+Egypt has problems.
+It does worse than average in opposing gender inequality20 (still low for Africa), commentary in Human Rights Watch reports21, eliminating modern slavery22 (still low for Africa), its average Freedom in the World rating, freethought23 and in LGBT equality24.
+And finally, it sits amongst the bottom 20 for the rate of gender bias (from 7 indicators)25 (one of the highest in Africa), its success in fighting anti-semitic prejudice26, supporting personal, civil & economic freedoms27 and in supporting press freedom28 (one of the lowest in Africa).
+Independent newspapers and news websites that the government dislike face arbitrary restrictions, confiscation of equipment and their staff are harassed - Al-Borsa, Daily News Egypt, Masry al-Arabiya and Cairo Portal were all abused in 201729.
+"President Abdel Fattah al-Sisi [crushes] public dissent in Egypt"30 and security forces use torture to obtain confessions29.

 For tables, charts and commentary, see: